microsoft/chat-copilot/webapp/README.md

-# Chat Copilot front end web application
+# Chat Q-Pilot front end web application

-This directory contains the source code for Chat Copilot's frontend web application.
+This directory contains the source code for Chat Q-Pilot's frontend web application.
 The backend web API service component can be found in the [webapi/](../webapi/) directory.

-## Running the Chat Copilot sample
+## Running the Chat Q-Pilot sample
-To configure and run the full Chat Copilot application, please view the [main instructions](../README.md#instructions).
+To configure and run the full Chat Q-Pilot application, please view the [main instructions](../README.md#instructions).

 ## Run time variables